How to choose the perfect IB Physics Investigation topic in under 15 minutes

 You need to have a rough idea of what might happen.
 It would be even better if you knew if they variables were directly proportional, indirectly proportional, etc.

 Don’t worry if you’ve chosen the same topic as someone else.
-If you’re stuck – choose from one of the topics above!
+If you’re stuck - you can always choose one from this handy list of 100 IB Physics IA ideas.

 Hope this helps